roboticsuantof/warehouse-simulation/README.md

 ### Delete Docker image

-First check you Docker images using:
+First, check your Docker images using:

 ```
 docker image ls
 ```
-Identify the name(REPOSITORY) y el tag(TAG) and use the next command:
+Identify the name(REPOSITORY) and the tag(TAG), then use the next command:

 ```
 docker rmi nombre:tag